Rage (King novel): End of publication

 When King decided to let Rage fall out of print in the United States, it remained available only as part of The Bachman Books.
 In contrast, the other novels that appeared in that compilation—The Long Walk, Roadwork, and The Running Man—are available separately in the US.
 Rage remained available in the United Kingdom and other countries in The Bachman Books for a time, but later appeared to become unavailable.
 New editions of The Bachman Books do not include Rage.
 In a footnote to the preface of the novel Blaze, dated January 30, 2007, King wrote of Rage: "Now out of print, and a good thing."

 King said, in his keynote address at the VEMA Annual Meeting on May 26, 1999: "The Carneal incident was enough for me.
 I asked my publisher to take the damned thing out of print.
 They concurred."
 King went on to describe his view on this subject, which acknowledged the role that cultural or artistic products such as Rage play in influencing individuals, particularly troubled youths, while also declaring that artists and writers should not be denied the aesthetic opportunity to draw upon their own culture—which is suffused with violence, according to King—in their work.
 King went on to describe his inspiration for stories such as Rage, which drew heavily upon his own frustrations and pains as a high school student.

 In an article on the ominous writings of Virginia Tech shooter Seung-Hui Cho for Entertainment Weekly, King said: "Certainly in this sensitized day and age, my own college writing—including a short story called 'Cain Rose Up' and the novel Rage—would have raised red flags, and I'm certain someone would have tabbed me as mentally ill because of them..."
 After the Sandy Hook Elementary School shooting, he elaborated in a non-fiction essay, titled "Guns" (2013), on why he let Rage go out of print.
 King's website states: "All profits from 'Guns' will benefit the Brady Campaign to Prevent Gun Violence."
+While many of King's novels have been adapted for the screen, he has voiced his opposition to Rage getting any adaptation due to its subject matter.